-LOCAL RULE 8011A.
+LOCAL RULE 8013A.
 MOTIONS

 - (a) Orders the Clerk May Grant.
-The clerk has discretion to enter orders on behalf of the court in procedural matters, including, but not limited to: - (1) applications for leave to file over length briefs; - (2) extensions of time to file briefs, transcripts and appendices; - (3) corrections to briefs, pleadings, or the record; - (4) supplementation of the record on appeal; - (5) incorporation of the record from prior appeals; - (6) consolidation of appeals; - (7) substitution of parties; - (8) motions to appear as amicus curiae; - (9) requests by amicus curiae counsel to participate in oral argument by sharing time with other counsel; - (10) advancement or continuance of cases; - (11) withdrawal of counsel; - (12) extensions of time to file motions for rehearing, bills of costs and motions for attorneys' fees; - (13) taxation of costs.
+The clerk has discretion to enter orders on behalf of the court in procedural matters, including, but not limited to: - (1) applications for leave to file over-length briefs; - (2) extensions of time to file briefs, transcripts and appendices; - (3) corrections to briefs, pleadings, or the record; - (4) supplementation of the record on appeal; - (5) incorporation of the record from prior appeals; - (6) consolidation of appeals; - (7) substitution of parties; - (8) motions to appear as amicus curiae; - (9) requests by amicus curiae counsel to participate in oral argument by sharing time with other counsel; - (10) advancement or continuance of cases; - (11) withdrawal of counsel; and - (12) extensions of time to file motions for rehearing and motions for attorneys' fees.